POPULAR FEATURES

 No matter how many bells and whistles your blog has, if it's not talking to the local audience, it's of no use.
 Simple as that.

-People want to know what makes your business unique; what sets it apart from the rest—not what you ate for breakfast on Tuesday!
-In other words, only write what you know could be of interest to your target group.
+People want to know what makes your business unique; what sets it apart from the rest.
+In other words, write valuable, highly-targeted local content, and you could earn yourself a lot more than just a bevy of positive comments; you could earn yourself an army of faithful customers.

-Marvia's all-in-one distributed marketing platform helps local businesses maximize productivity and brand consistency through centralization while offering decentralized partners the tools to capitalize on local market insights.
+Marvia's all-in-one distributed marketing platform helps local businesses maximize productivity and brand consistency through centralization while offering local partners the tools to capitalize on local market insights.
 Capitalize on local market knowledge, and make campaigns that are tailored to your local markets.